DOMESTIC VIOLENCE DEFENSE ATTORNEY

 After examining the charge and the evidence against you, your attorney will develop a defense strategy that is both effective and appropriate.
 If you are innocent, tell your attorney to seek a dismissal of the charge – or to ask jurors for a not guilty verdict if the case goes to trial.

-If the prosecution’s evidence against you is strong, your domestic violence defense lawyer may recommend enrolling voluntarily in an anger management or violence prevention program – and demonstrating to the judge that you’re serious about resolving the charge against you.
+If the prosecution’s evidence against you is strong, your defense lawyer may recommend enrolling voluntarily in an anger management or violence prevention program – and demonstrating to the judge that you’re serious about resolving the charge against you.

 IF YOU’RE FALSELY ACCUSED OF A DOMESTIC VIOLENCE CRIME IN TAMPA